botpress/botpress/docs/guide/docs/advanced/hosting.md

 dokku apps:create botpress-server
 ```

-Now that everything is setup correctly on your remote host, let's deploy it.
+Now that everything is set up correctly on your remote host let's deploy it.

-On your local host, create an empty directory and add a file named `Dockerfile` with the following content:
+On your localhost, create an empty directory and add a file named `Dockerfile` with the following content:

 ```docker
 FROM botpress/server:$VERSION